aio-libs/aiohttp/docs/client.rst

     >>> yield from aiohttp.request('post', url, data=data)

 If you pass a file object as data parameter, aiohttp will stream it to the server automatically.
-Check :class:`aiohttp.stream.StreamReader` for supported format information.
+Check :class:`~aiohttp.streams.StreamReader` for supported format information.

 .. seealso:: :ref:`aiohttp-multipart`